Cannabis in California: Cultivation

 Cannabis is estimated to be the largest cash crop in California with a value of more than $11 billion.
 The state provided most of the cannabis consumed in the United States prior to legalization which was intended to provide a transition to legal, licensed growing.
 The California Environmental Quality Act (CEQA) requires a detailed analysis of the environmental impact of growers operations.
 Statewide, 208 growers had obtained regular, annual licenses by July 2019.
 At this point of some 18 months into legalization, 1,532 growers were still operating on provisional permits as they went through the CEQA process that requires extensive paperwork.
 Smaller farms were given five years to become established under legalization before larger growers were allowed to enter the market.
 Under the regulations set to expire in 2023, growers can have only one medium licence but there is no limit on the number of small licenses an individual grower can have.
 This loophole has allowed larger growers to operate.

 Humboldt, Mendocino, and Trinity counties have long been known as Northern California's Emerald Triangle as it is estimated that 60 percent or more of all cannabis consumed in the United States is grown there.
 Registering and applying for permits has not been an easy decision for many long time growers in these three counties.

 In Santa Barbara County, cannabis growing has taken over greenhouses that formerly grew flowers.
 In the first four months of legalization, the county had almost 800 permits issued for cultivators, the most of any county in the state.

 Calaveras County registered more than seven hundred cultivators after county voters approved a tax in 2016.

 Trespass grows

 Unlicensed growing continues in remote rural areas and has expanded according to law enforcement reports.
 Raids and confiscation of illegal grow operations by law enforcement has continued and in some cases stepped up after legalization.
 Authorities are constantly dealing with illegal cultivation in remote protected areas such as state parks and national forests.
 Illegal grows are partially responsible for record levels of water thefts during the drought that began in 2020.

 Pests and diseases

 A large number of insect pests are significant, along with some mammals: Mice, Rattus rattus, Neotoma rat spp., Thomomys gopher spp., black-tailed deer (Odocoileus hemionus columbianus), and black bears (Ursus americanus).
-Powdery mildew Sphaerotheca macularis and various Pythium root rots (Pythium spp.) are important diseases in this crop.
+Powdery mildew Podosphaera macularis and various Pythium root rots (Pythium spp.) are important diseases in this crop.
 The Department of Pesticide Regulation provides legal guidance and treatment recommendations for all of these.